survivejs/react-book/manuscript/11_linting_in_webpack.md

 In this case, we just report for every identifier found.
 In practice, you'll likely want to do something more complex than this, but this is a good starting point.

-Next, you need to hit `npm link` within `eslint-plugin-custom`.
+Next, you need to execute `npm link` within `eslint-plugin-custom`.
 This will make your plugin visible within your system. `npm link` allows you to easily consume a development version of a library you are developing.
-To reverse the link you can hit `npm unlink` when you feel like it.
+To reverse the link you can execute `npm unlink` when you feel like it.

 T> If you want to do something serious, you should point to your plugin through *package.json*.